jonahisadev/spacevm/docs/spacevm.md

 * The current system is 16-bit.
 Values over 0xFFFF or 65535 will probably break the system (unless you combine registers by some sort of magic)
+* While the current system is 16-bit, most instructions are 8-bit.
+To get a 16-bit number in a register, a word must be pushed, and popped back into the register.
 * Only include files one time.
 Any extra time will create duplicate symbols
 * Some syntactical and/or semantic errors may not give all necessary information to properly debug the issue.